 themes

 Much of our work, especially our research activities, is inspired and guided by over-arching themes.
-In Spring 2006 we chose Cultures of Listening as our new theme to steer us through towards 2012.
+In 2020 we adopted Civic Agency as our new theme.

 Since 2002 Proboscis has been exploring and developing the concept of Public Authoring, the everyday mapping and sharing of local knowledge and experience.
 We believe that it is just as important to listen to the voices of others as to make our own voice heard and that this skill is, in itself, a significant aspect of understanding citizenship, toleration and participation in democracy.